 FanTestic will add a fan pressure line in the data sets with an Open Range for each fan.
-See section 5.11 for details about Fan Pressure Lines.
+See section 5.9 for details about Fan Pressure Lines.

-2.6 Changing Range in the test, manual entry
+2.5 Changing Range in the test, manual entry

 The Range setting for each fan is entered in each Data Set, rather than here in the Equipment tab, because the fan can use any of its ranges at any time during the test.
-See section 5.11 for details.
+See section 5.9 for details.

-2.7 Adding multiple fan/gauge pairs
+2.6 Adding multiple fan/gauge pairs

 If you have a non-expired demo or Pro license, you will be able to add more than one fan/gauge pair, and enter or collect data for both.
+Once data has been added to the test, you cannot add fans.